globalvillagesoftware/infrastructure/docs/no-batchfile/source/configuration.rst

 environments will be a distant prospect.

-Ultimately, configuration will support the development and use of a variety of programs onthe *Global Village* environment.
+Ultimately, configuration will support the development and use of a variety of programs in the *Global Village* environment.
 In doing this, generality and the possibilities of additional application areas should be kept in mind.
-At least some of the developers will belong to organizations that have in-house needs that differ ffrom those of the *Global Village*.
+At least some of the developers will belong to organizations that have in-house needs that differ from those of the *Global Village*.

 **********************
 What is configuration?
 **********************
-This is the collection of data that controls the operation of organizations through individuals to software programs that need data to determine how they should operate.
+This is the collection of data that controls the operation of organizations through to individuals to software programs that need data to determine how they should operate.
 This data is computer based and should be accessible to all the active elements involved in the development, running, and maintenance of computer  programs.
 My thoughts started with computer program configuration but